jonathaneunice/textdata/README.rst

     Does the same helpful cleanups as ``lines()``, but returns result as a single string, with lines separated by newlines (by default) and without a trailing newline.

+.. note:: Text cleanups inherently convert tabs to sequences of spaces,
+    consistent with Python's ``str.expandtabs``.
+There is currently no option to turn this behavior off.

 Words
 =====